Async/Await

 }

-Is there a method, other than explicitly throwing an error, to catch problems in async functions dynamically?
+Is there a way, other than explicitly throwing an error, to handle errors in async functions dynamically?

 View Answer: